Bronx Risk of Injury to a Minor Lawyer

 More precisely, any action is taken that is likely to cause a child to come to harm is a crime in and of itself.
 Known as Endangering the Welfare of a Child, New York Penal Law §260.10 criminalizes this behavior.

 The statute states that any person regardless of guardianship, who knowingly acts in a way that is likely to hurt a child in a physical, mental, or moral way is guilty of a Class A misdemeanor.
 Additionally, a parent or guardian who allows a child to become an “abused child”, a “neglected child”, or a “person in need of supervision” is also guilty.
 Under either category, a person can be punished by jail for up to one year or facing fines up to $1,000.
+A lawyer in the Bronx could determine if an accused person’s behavior actually constitutes risk of injury to a minor.

 New York Penal Law §260.15 specifically states that a defendant can raise an affirmative defense under certain circumstances.
-An affirmative defense means that a defendant admits to committing the conduct, but argues that their actions were justified.
+An affirmative defense means that a defendant admits to committing the conduct but argues that their actions were justified.
 Specifically, the statute allows parents who are accused of providing inadequate medical care due to religious beliefs to present evidence of this at trial.
 If these beliefs are genuinely held, the charges can be refuted.

 In most other cases, a defendant must argue that the conduct did not, in fact, harm the child.
 In situations where a child is placed at risk due to conduct that does not fall under the umbrella of endangering the welfare of a child, such as having a child in a car while driving drunk, the defense must focus on defeating the underlying accusations.
+An attorney in the Bronx could help someone accused of risk of injury to minor determine what defense strategy may most effective in their case.

 Contacting a Bronx Risk of Injury to a Minor Attorney